Sanyo MR-909, tape recorder, tape recorder

-While consulting a used item listing site, I recently came across an old Sanyo MR-909 tape recorder.
-The post was clear, the reel recorder was not working, but I still decided to buy it with the intention of fixing it, given the modest price.
+Consulting a site of ads for sale of used objects, I recently came across an old SANYO MR-909 ribbon recorder.
+The post was clear, the coil recorder was not working, but I still decided to buy it with the intent to fix it, given the modest price.

 In this article I explained how I reset the mechanics of the tape recorder, since, apart from the power light, which actually worked, the rest was completely stopped.

-After spending several hours restoring the mechanics of the recorder, I immediately ran into other problems of an electrical nature: one of the two channels felt low and bad, while the other channel was even worse!
+After having dedicated several hours to restoring the recorder mechanics, I immediately collided with other electrical problems: one of the two channels felt at low and bad volume, while the other channel was even worse!

-I first carried out a careful analysis, using the wiring diagram and some specific tools:
+I first carried out careful analysis, using the wiring scheme and some specific tools:

 The data were irrefutable and the problems were different: